10XGenomics/vartrix/README.md

 Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
 Copy number expansion in tumor cells or chromothripsis in cell lines can lead to different allele fractions of germline variants being associated with subclonal populations.
 Somatic variants in tumor cells can be associated with subclonal populations and associated with subclones that lead to relapse.
 Similar to single cell gene expression datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

 ## Support
-This tool is not officially supported.
-If you have any comments, please submit a GitHub issue.
+VarTrix is provided as an open-source tool for use by the community.
+Although we cannot provide full support for the software please submit a [GitHub Issue](https://github.com/10XGenomics/vartrix/issues) if you have any problems, questions or comments.
+We would also be happy to consider Pull Requests that fix bugs or provide enhancements.

 ## Installation

 VarTrix has automatically generated downloadable binaries for generic linux and Mac OSX under the [releases page](https://github.com/10XGenomics/vartrix/releases).
 The linux binaries are expected to work on [our supported Operating Systems](https://support.10xgenomics.com/os-support).

+Download the appropriate binary and run

+    tar xvzf vartrix-v1.0-x86_64-apple-darwin.tar.gz

+or
+	tar xvzf vartrix-v1.0-x86_64-linux.tar.gz

+to decompress it.
+This will produce a new directory containing the executable binary.

 ## Compiling from source
-VarTrix is standard Rust executable project, that works with stable Rust >=1.13.
-Install Rust through the standard channels, then type `cargo build --release`.
+VarTrix is a standard Rust executable project, that works with stable Rust >=1.13.

+If you need to compile from source, [install Rust](https://www.rust-lang.org/en-US/install.html), then type `cargo build --release` from within the directory containing the VarTrix source code.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.

 ## Inputs
 VarTrix requires a pre-called variant set in VCF format, an associated set of alignments in BAM or CRAM format, and a genome FASTA file.
 All sequence names must match between the files.
 VarTrix also requires a cell barcodes file produced by Cell Ranger, for single cell gene expression data, or Cell Ranger DNA, for single cell DNA data.